Workflows

 Discovery

-Profiles a repo — its architecture, conventions, and how-to knowledge — so every other workflow on it is sharper, and so Publish can write that context back into your repo.
-It runs automatically when you connect a repo, and you can re-run it after big changes.
+Profiles a repo — its architecture, conventions, and how-to knowledge — so audits and fixes on it are sharper, and so Publish can write that context back into your repo.
 See Discovery & AI agent context.

 Revalidate